Guide to Selling a House by Auction

 Who will the likely buyer be?
 Although there are big incentives for buying though auction; (1) the possibility of buying a property below market value, if the prospective buyer is not outbid (2) a quick purchase and (3) the legal pack provided to the buyer for free.
 Not every buyer feels comfortable with the speed and definiteness of auction.
 Some buyers prefer the slower, more cautious process of buying through an estate agent.

-That is certainly the case with traditional auction – the audience of buyers are generally the trade end of the market, with only a small proportion being owner-occupier buyers.
-Modern auction has an extended bidding period and is considered a more “consumer friendly” auction, the additional bidding time has the effect of broadening the audience of buyers, to include more end-user / owner-occupier buyers, compared to traditional auction.
+That is certainly the case with an on-the-day auction – the audience of buyers are generally the trade end of the market, with only a small proportion being owner-occupier buyers.
+Extended auctions have a longer bidding period and are considered a more “consumer friendly” auction, the additional bidding time has the effect of broadening the audience of buyers, to include more end-user / owner-occupier buyers, compared to an on-the-day auction.

 For further information, you might like to read our more detailed article on the disadvantages of selling by auction.
 Or feel free to call our team on 0800 862 0206 to see if auction is suitable for you.